 We’ve all heard the stories.
 Unsuspecting travellers on some dark, remote road being led astray by strange lights, false paths or mysterious strangers and becoming hopelessly lost.
 The Cornish call it being piskie-led, (it often happens on the way home from the pub) and there are certain paths that were once famous for such misadventures.
 Walkers on these routes have to keep their wits about them.

-In the past the Hooting Cairn and the moorland that surrounded it, once known as the Gump, was considered a haunted place.
+In the past the Hooting Cairn and the moorland that surrounded it, known as the Gump, was considered a haunted place.
 This rocky outcrop lies not far from Pendeen and St Just in Penwith and it lies close to the cross roads of several ancient track ways.

 The noise was described by John Thomas Blight in 1861 as fearful and melancholy and he sees the carn as a place where Macbeth’s witches would have been right at home!